Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 requests.
 The functionality at the service provider is established by some sort of intermediate handling between client and identity management (proxy).
-The described client protocol is used between the client implementation and the DataVaccinator service.
-The service provider always forwards all the requests to the DataVaccinator service and only adds his access information fields to the request (sid and spwd).
+The described client protocol is used between the client implementation and the DataVaccinator Vault.
+The service provider always forwards all the requests to the DataVaccinator Vault and only adds his access information fields to the request (sid and spwd).
 The results are also forwarded back to the calling client then.
 A few functions like `add` also return data that is interesting for the service provider.
 He